 >> SanDisk SD card is not recognized by digital camera or phone

 You can find solutions for fixing various kinds of errors on any SanDisk media.

-Download iCare Data Recovery to recover data from SanDisk memory card, USB flash drive, pen drive, memory stick or SSD in all data loss problems.
+Download iCare Data Recovery Pro to recover data from SanDisk memory card, USB flash drive, pen drive, memory stick or SSD in all data loss problems.

 You can save different types of files on a SanDisk SD card, CF card, TF card, flash drive or other media, and you can also delete some or even all files from those devices easily.
 Sometimes, you would mistakenly delete some precious data from a SanDisk without having any backup.
 In this situation, you have to use undelete software to recover deleted data before writing new data to the SanDisk.

 You can format a SanDisk device by connecting it to your computer or insert it another device that supports the SanDisk.
 For example, you can format a SanDisk SD card by inserting it in a digital camera or Android phone.
 All data on the SanDisk needs to be recovered by using a data recovery tool, so you should look for a useful tool that supports SanDisk device to unformat the device to resolve data loss problem after formatting SanDisk in any situation.

 SanDisk storage media usually has FAT32 file system, but it would change to RAW file system in some situations.
 To check the file system of SanDisk, you can connect it to your computer and view its Properties.
 When SanDisk turns to RAW, the only solution for fixing the error is to format it to change RAW to FAT32.
 If you failed to format the RAW SanDisk, you can check if it contains bad sectors or run antivirus software to scan viruses in advance.

 >> SanDisk card is not compatible with the camera or phone